ksermon/CITS5506_Group4/README.md

 If option *BOOTMENU* is defined in `paxcounter.conf`, the ESP32 board will try to connect to a known WiFi access point each time cold starting (after a power cycle or a reset), using the WiFi credentials given in `ota.conf`.
 Once connected to the WiFi it will fire up a simple webserver, providing a bootstrap menu waiting for a user interaction (pressing "START" button in menu).
 This process will time out after *BOOTDELAY* seconds, ensuring booting the device to runmode.
 Once a user interaction in bootstrap menu was detected, the timeout will be extended to *BOOTTIMEOUT* seconds.
 During this time a firmware upload can be performed manually by user, e.g. using a smartphone in tethering mode providing the firmware upload file.

+### Payload Configuration
+This will contain instructions on how to add the payload masks to TTN

+### Node-Red Configuration
+This will contain instructions on how a user can add a device to the Node-Red platform

 ## CCM Uses